sjentsch/lsjDocs/_pages/Ch11_tTest_01.rst

 | z\ :sub:`*X̄*` ~ Normal(0, 1)

-(again, see Section `Standard scores <Ch04_Descriptives_5.html#standard-scores>`__ if you’ve forgotten why this is true).
+(again, see section :doc:`Standard scores <Ch04_Descriptives_5>` if you’ve forgotten why this is true).
 In other words, regardless of what scale the original data are on, the *z*-statistic itself always has the same
 interpretation: it’s equal to the number of standard errors that separate the observed sample mean *X̄* from the population mean *µ*\ :sub:`0` predicted by the null hypothesis.
 Better yet, regardless of what the population parameters for the raw scores actually are, the 5% critical regions for the *z*-test are always the same, as illustrated in :numref:`fig-ztest`.
 And what this meant, way back in the days where people did all their statistics by hand, is that someone could publish a table like this:

 +-------------------+----------------+----------------+
 | desired *α* level | two-sided test | one-sided test |